namratha-vj/namratha-vj/README.md

 1. [AI Meal Planner](https://ai-meal-planner.streamlit.app): This project is a meal planning app that generates personalized meal plans based on a user's caloric needs and Personal Information.
 It utilizes natural language processing to generate creative meal ideas using ingredients selected by the greedy algorithm.
 2. [E-Cell Club Website](https://ecellramaiah.in): Demonstrating my versatility in web technologies.
 3. [Quatlas Aeromodling Website](https://quatlas.vercel.app): A website for the Quatlas Aeromodelling Club at MSRIT.
-4.
+4. [CodeInsight AI](https://codeinsightai.streamlit.app): A code analysis tool that uses LLM to generate documentation and explinations for code from any GitHub repository.

 ## Let's Connect

-I'm actively sharing my knowledge and resources on my [Telegram Channel](https://telegram.me/ComputerScienceStudentsClub).
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/shravanrevanna) and [Instagram](https://www.instagram.com/shravanrevanna).
-I'm always happy to help!
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/namratha-vj).

 ## 📊 GitHub Stats of Namratha